octopus-network/octopus-appchain-registry/README.md

 The `voting score` of all appchains with state `inQueue` will be reduced by value of `vote_result_reduction_percent`.

 This action should generate log: `Appchain <appchain_id> goes staging at <account>.`

-The duration of next period is specified by `duration_of_next_period`.
-(Normally, the duration is 14 days.
-The `owner` can change it based on the total number of appchains with state `inQueue`.)

 > This action should be performed when the period of appchain selection for `staging` ends.